$\tau$-tilting finiteness of two-point algebras II: Acknowledgements

 \section{Acknowledgements}

 The author is grateful to Takuma Aihara for his insightful suggestions and kind help during the early stages of the author's study.
 The author would also like to thank Toshitaka Aoki and Kengo Miyamoto for many nice discussions.
+The author is partially supported by the National Key R$\&$D Program of China (Grant No. 2020YFA0713000) and China Postdoctoral Science Foundation (Grant No. 315251).